Smiranin/ng-deploy-gh-pages/README.md

 ## What is ng-deploy-gh-pages?

  **This packege run automatic deploy of your ng-cli project on git repository in gh-pages branch** **You must run the command "npm run deploy" being in the master branch.
-And it's all.**
+It's all.**

 ## How to use